burkeholland/quick-start/src/chapters/chapter0.md

 - Allows users to register and login.
 - Allows authenticated users to add and delete groceries from a list.
-- Connects to your companies' existing RESTful services.
+- Connects to RESTful services.
-- Meets your design team's “native” mockups.
 - Runs cross-platform—i.e. iOS and Android.
 - Runs cross-device—i.e. phones and tablets.